Vacuum quantum fluctuation energy in expanding universe and dark energy: Relations with other theories and models

 \subsection{Comparing with holographic models}

-As discussed in sections IV and V, dark energy as the gravity effect is related to cosmons which are created from the lost quantum fluctuation energies of Planckons during the expansion of the universe.
-Its energy density has the relation $\rho (R)={{\rho }_{vac}}{{(\frac{{{r}_{P}}}{R})}^{2}}$, just like photons radiated from the source, propagated outward and left their information at different passed spherical surfaces.
-Thus the dark energy with above property possesses the nature of holography, consistent with the holographic models of dark energy\cite{bib011,bib012}.
+As discussed in sections IV and V, the dark energy and its gravity effect are related to cosmons which are created from the lost quantum fluctuation energies of Planckons during the expansion of the universe.
+The dark energy density has the relation $\rho (R)={{\rho }_{vac}}{{(\frac{{{r}_{P}}}{R})}^{2}}$, just like photons radiated from the source, propagated outwards and left their information at different spherical surfaces.
+Thus the dark energy with the above property possesses the nature of holography of radiation, consistent with the holographic models of dark energy\cite{bib011,bib012}.